Maximum size : 3.5 cm

 |TDS||18 - 90|

-Butterfly Barbs are not particularly fussy and will accept good-quality dried foods of a suitable size.
-However, it would be best if you did not feed them this exclusively.
-Providing these Barbs with daily meals of small live and frozen foods such as artemia, daphnia, and similar will result in the best health and more vibrant colouration of your fish.
-It will also help to encourage the fish to come into breeding condition.
+Butterfly Barbs will accept dried foods such as flakes or granules of a fitting size; however, you should not feed them this solely.
+Daily meals of small live and frozen foods such as artemia, grindal worm, daphnia, and suchlike will result in the best colouration and health as well as help to encourage your fish to come into breeding condition.